Understanding Electronic Components Relay: Essential Insights for Beginners

 Applications of Relays

-Relays are used in numerous applications, including:
+Relays find utility in numerous applications, such as:

-- Industrial automation for machinery control
+- Industrial automation for equipment control

-- Communication devices for signal routing
+- Communication devices for managing signal routing

 Why Use a Relay?